 Then I set about making the bread batter.
 The recipe is exactly the same as for my Grain Free Bread except I replaced the seeds with the rosemary and olives.

 You start by emptying the crunchy almond butter into a bowl.
 You don’t need to use crunchy almond butter, you could use smooth, but i like the extra nuttiness it provides in the final loaf.
 In fact, most nut butters would work, you could use cashew butter, but maybe not peanut butter as I think the flavour would be too strong.
-I use Meridian Crunchy Almond Butter (it’s expensive but this is the cheapest source that I’ve found).
+I use Meridian Crunchy Almond Butter.

 Add the eggs, the almond flour (ground almonds) and the salt and pepper to the nut butter and stir well to combine.
 The mixture is a sloppy mix, more like a cake batter than a dough.
 Best of all, it’s a one bowl mix – which means less clearing up!